 When you transfer a business name you should be aware:

 - Renewal periods are not carried over to the new business name holder.
 For example, if there were two years remaining on the previous business name registration this isn't carried over to the new registration.

 - The previous holder can't request a refund of their renewal fees.

-- The transfer number is valid for four months from the date of the transfer application.
+- The transfer number is valid for 4 months and 28 days from the date of the transfer application.
 After this time, the business name will be available for others to register.

 - Two business names may appear on our register for 28 days.
 One will be registered to the previous business owner and one registered to the new business owner.